-A profession under much attention in this pandemic, nursing has garnered an unfortunate reputation of a job that is demanding, high risk (especially in a pandemic) and low paying.
+A profession under much attention in this pandemic, nursing has garnered an unfortunate reputation as a job that is demanding, high risk (especially in a pandemic) and low paying.
 While hardly the glamourous job of an air stewardess, as many air stewardesses found out in this current recession, healthcare workers are always in demand and nurses are even more needed than ever.

-If you are thinking of switching to nursing or ever wondered about how much nurses earn, here is the salary guide to nurses in public healthcare.
+If you are thinking of switching to nursing or ever wondered about how much nurses earn, here is the salary guide for nurses in public healthcare.

 Nursing Salary Differs Depending On Your Entry Qualifications

 One common mistake people make is to assume every uniformed staff in the hospital ward is a “missy” or nurse.
 The truth is that the uniformed staff in a hospital ward can range from a healthcare assistant or attendant, patient care assistant to a registered nurse.
-Sometimes, you do not receive the assistance you need because the person you are asking from help from is not qualified as a nurse.
+Sometimes, you do not receive the assistance you need because the person you are asking for help from is not qualified as a nurse.

 To be a nurse, one must be registered with the Singapore Nursing Board (SNB).
 There are two types of nurses registered under the SNB: Enrolled Nurse and Registered Nurse.
 The entry qualifications are different and according to SNB, Enrolled Nurses should work under the professional supervision of Registered Nurses.

-To be an Enrolled Nurse, you need to have a NITEC in Nursing (issued by Institute of Technical Education) while to be a Registered Nurse, you need to have at least a Diploma in Diploma in Nursing/Diploma in Health Sciences (Nursing).
+To be an Enrolled Nurse, you need to have a NITEC in Nursing (issued by the Institute of Technical Education) while to be a Registered Nurse, you need to have at least a Diploma in Diploma in Nursing/Diploma in Health Sciences (Nursing).
 Accordingly, the starting salaries for Enrolled Nurses and Registered Nurses are commensurately different.

 |Nursing Starting Salary